Italy Country Commercial Guide

 Overview

-The Italian biotech industry is expanding (823 companies with 13,784 employees), with nearly $15 billion in revenue estimated for 2022, a more than 20% increase from 2020.
+The Italian healthcare biotech industry is an important sector with 398 companies specialized in pharmaceuticals and diagnostics with 28,000 employees and nearly $20.5 billion in revenue in 2023.
 Italian biotech companies were active in the fight against COVID-19, assisting in gene sequencing of the virus, identifying disease-causing receptors, and developing vaccines, antiviral drugs, and new monoclonal antibodies.

-The red biotech (life sciences) sector accounts for about half (403) of the companies.
-With increased research in diagnosis and advanced therapies, pharmaceutical and medical device biotech firms generate 74% of the turnover.
-There are about 100 public research centers and university labs, 51 scientific and research hospitals (IRCCS), and 244 innovative start-ups.
-Several U.S. manufacturers, such as Biogen, AbbVie, Amgen, Vertex, Bristol-Myers Squibb, Eli Lilly, and Pfizer maintain subsidiaries in Italy’
+Innovative biopharmaceuticals are changing the market dynamics moving towards personalized medicine, together with the development of diagnostic technologies, considered companions to those medicines.
+Next-Generation Sequencing and Genomic Profiling are new advanced technologies with high potential in the Italian market.
+There are about 100 public research centers and university labs, 53 scientific and research hospitals (IRCCS), and 244 innovative start-ups.
+Several U.S. manufacturers, such as Biogen, AbbVie, Amgen, Vertex, Bristol-Myers Squibb, Eli Lilly, and Pfizer maintain subsidiaries in Italy.

 Biotechnical advancement provides promising opportunities for U.S. biotech companies looking to develop products and advance new treatments.
 Italy primarily relies on the United States, Belgium, and Germany for biotech drug imports.